tuxx/super-tux-war/README.md

 **Combat**
 - Stomp enemies by landing on their head from above
 - Respawn after 2 seconds
+- On death, a gravestone spawns at the character’s position and falls to the ground
+  - Gravestones collide only with the world and despawn automatically after 10 seconds
+  - Players and NPCs do not collide with gravestones

 ### Level Design (32×32 Tile Grid)